 Post-vacation blues.
 Post-holiday blues.
 Post-tour depression.
 There are countless names for the feelings of hopelessness and sadness one feels after a vacation.
 Coming home from travelling can be harder than people think, especially if you have been gone for longer than just a couple of weeks.

 When I returned from Europe after three months abroad, I really felt the post-travel blues and it’s no wonder why.
 After all, what does travel offer us if not endless freedom?
-Whether we’re strolling the streets of Madrid or reaching Everest Base Camp, our time spent travelling is an empowering experience where we become the masters of our own schedules (and destinies).
-So when you go from waking up to new sights, sounds and smells every day to waking up in your bed, in your own town, where everything looks exactly like you left it…things can feel pretty bleak.
-Think of it like a reserve culture shock!
+Whether we’re strolling the streets of Madrid or reaching Everest Base Camp, our time spent travelling is an empowering experience where we become the masters of our own schedules.
+So when you go from waking up to new sights, sounds and smells every day to wake up in your bed, in your own town, where everything looks exactly like you left it…things can feel pretty bleak.
+Think of it as a reserve culture shock!

-I made the decision after my Eurotrip that I wouldn’t fall prey to depression after my next vacation so most recently, after spending three months in South America, I returned home ready for it.
+I made the decision after my tour through Europe that I wouldn’t fall prey to depression after my next vacation so most recently, after spending three months in South America, I returned home ready for it.

 1) Give yourself a week to wind down

 This might sound silly to some people since you came home from an exciting and appealing experience.
 What some people don’t know is that when you spend a couple of months or even a year constantly bouncing around, it’s exhausting.
 Spend some time relaxing instead of immediately diving into real life.
 I mean, don’t do this for several months, but give yourself a week to get used to being home without worrying about how you should feel or what you should be doing.
 Don’t even unpack your suitcase if that feels too straining, just *breathe in* and *breathe out,* pet your dog, cat or just catch up on Netflix.